zramsay/eris-cli/docs/known-chain-making.md

 ---

-// todo better intro

-There are three steps to making a permissioned chain:
+There are three steps to making a permissioned chain with known keys:

 1. Make for (or get from) the public keys for all parties
-2. Make the `genesis.json` file
+2. Make the `genesis.json` file and share it
+3. Sort out a `config.toml` for each party
-3. Instantiate the chain
+4. Instantiate the chain

 We shall go through these in their logical order.

-#### Users Design
+### User Design

 To do this we need to, first, consider, *who* will get *what* permissions and *why*.
 It is outside the scope of this tutorial to outline all of the considerations which would come into play when thinking about creating a permissioning system, but for the purposes of this tutorial, we will craft the genesis block to use the following paradigm:

-* 3 Administrators (these would be developers who have **full** control over the chain) (one of which will be "running" the chain performing validation)
+* 1 Administrator (the developer who has **full** control over the chain) => this is a "Full Account" type
+* 2 Validators (who participate in the consensus of the chain but do nothing else) => this is a "Validator Account" type

-If you would like to understand all of the permissions which an eris chains smart contract network is capable of providing, [please see the eris-db repository for more information](https://github.com/eris-ltd/eris-db/blob/master/README.md).
+If you would like to understand all of the permissions which an eris chains smart contract network is capable of providing, [please see here for more information](/platform/db).

 We use an abstraction to simplify the chain making process called Account Types.
 This abstraction is just that, an abstraction to help users quickly get up to speed.
 In order to reduce the complexity of dealing with different types of accounts typically built on a chain, we use the idea of "account types".
 Account types are not restrictive in the sense that they are not the "only" types of accounts you can make with eris chains.

 Account types are simply bundles of permissions no more no less.
 Using the eris tooling you can also create your own account types with your own bundles of permissions which will be helpful.

+To learn about advanced chain making and account types, [see here](/docs/chain-making).

-### Step 2.a.1.
-Make (or Get) the Public Keys
+## Step 1: Make (or get) the public keys

 Everyone who interacts with an eris chain will need to have a properly formated keypair.
 To make a keypair we will use `eris keys`.